What’s the Future for CDPs?

 Q: Are all CDPs created equal?
 If not, how would you characterize different types of CDPs?

 A: The biggest difference we see is the scope: all CDPs build a unified customer database.
 Some add analytics such as predictive modeling or attribution.
 Some add orchestration such as selecting the right message for each person in a given situation.
-The step beyond orchestration is actually delivering the messages, but then you’re probably talking a system that is no longer a CDP.
+The step beyond orchestration is actually delivering the messages, but then you’re probably talking about a system that is no longer a CDP.
 We also see some differentiation by technology: there are some CDP products that are very good at handling extreme data volumes and/or working in real time.

 Q: What are the most important things a potential buyer needs to consider when looking at acquiring a CDP?